Daniel-Almond1/Python-Projects-CS101/README.md

 ## Project 1: The Calculator

-This Python project implements a versatile calculator program capable of performing basic arithmetic operations, advanced mathematical functions, and more.
-The calculator takes two numeric inputs (integers or floats) from the user and performs operations based on the user's selection.
+This Python calculator project handles basic arithmetic, advanced math functions, and more.
+Users input two numbers, and the program performs operations based on their choice.

 ### Usage
 For the most part this was an easy project to code.
 Got stumed for a sec on test cases but figured it out.